wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>o Make sure that the bundle files on the Gutenberg-Mobile release branch have been updated to include any changes to the release branch.</p>
+<p>o Make sure that the bundle files on the gutenberg-mobile release branch have been updated to include any changes to the release branch.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Merge the Gutenberg-Mobile PR to <code>trunk</code>.
-WARNING: Don’t merge the Gutenberg PR to <code>trunk</code> at this point.</p>
+<p>o Merge the gutenberg-mobile PR to <code>trunk</code>.
+WARNING: Don’t merge the gutenberg PR to <code>trunk</code> at this point.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Tag the head of Gutenberg release branch that the Gutenberg-Mobile release branch is pointing to with the <code>rnmobile/X.XX.X</code> tag.</p>
+<p>o Tag the head of gutenberg release branch that the gutenberg-mobile release branch is pointing to with the <code>rnmobile/X.XX.X</code> tag.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->